Autumn Cottonwoods with Horses and Riders

 Apse End of Nuestra Ascuncion Placita, NM

 The curved apse end and the distinctive galvanized roof construction give this adobe church a totally unique appearance as it sits amongst the homes in the small village of Palcita.
-Beyond the River Pueblo flows toward the Picuris Indian Pueblo to the right.
+Beyond the River Pueblo flows toward the Picuris Indian Pueblo to the right and west.
+Painted in oil on 12 inch by 16 inch panel.

 Church of Nuestra Senora de la Asuncion at Placita, NM

 Located just outside of Penasco, NM where the high road that runs behind this family chapel starts its climb through the forest to emerge at Rancho de Taos.
 It is fall and the truck is loaded with harvested items to decorate the chapel which the open door portrays.
-The apse end of this little adobe chapel is round and totally distinctive from the High Road.
+The apse end of this little adobe chapel is round and totally distinctive from the High Road behind.
+Painted in oil on 111 inch by 14 inch panel.

 Family Chapel on the Ranch at San Isidro, NM